 At the close of trading yesterday, world oil prices recovered right before the Christmas holiday, with WTI crude oil ending its three-session decline streak.

 According to the Vietnam Commodity Exchange (MXV), green dominated the world raw material market in yesterday's trading session (December 24).
 Notably, on the trading price board in the early morning of December 25, all 5 energy products increased in price, leading the trend of the entire market.
-Meanwhile, the metal market was quite quiet due to the impact of the Christmas holiday, with lower trading volume than previous sessions.
+Meanwhile, the metal market was quite quiet due to the influence of the Christmas holiday, with lower trading volume than in previous sessions.
 At the end of the session, the MXV-Index increased by 0.8% to 2,207 points.

 MXV-Index |

-Oil prices reverse to recover
+Oil prices reverse and recover

 Energy price list |